HazyResearch/lolcats/README.md

 - Getting started with dependencies, installation, and experiment configs
 - Sample commands for 7B+ LLMs (e.g., Mistral-7B-v0.1, Llama-3-8B, Llama-3.1-8B; anything you can run on a single GPU)

+In the [lolcats-scaled branch](https://github.com/HazyResearch/lolcats/tree/lolcats-scaled), we provide details for larger 70B and 405B LLMs.

 ---

 ## Getting started